Ranking the Greatest HBO Shows of All Time

 Best episode: Season 2, Episode 4, "Hella LA"

-Bottom line: "Insecure" has turned Issa Rae into a household name.
+Bottom line: "Insecure" turned Issa Rae into a big-time television star.
 The 36-year-old Los Angeles native is a two-time Emmy Award nominee and two-time Golden Globe Award nominee for Best Lead Actress in a Comedy in the series she created alongside Larry Wilmore.

-"Insecure" took Rae's web series "Awkward Black Girl" and turned it into something much bigger by taking shots and giving insight into the life of a Black woman in her late 20s living in Los Angeles.
+"Insecure" took Rae's web series "Awkward Black Girl" and turned it into something much bigger by giving insight into the life of a Black woman in her late 20s living in Los Angeles.

 Years: 2004-06 (36 episodes)